 With sessions on engaging young people in radio features – including the world première of On The Edge Too? a 21st century remake of the original ballad commissioned from last year’s Charles Parker Prize winner – Jimmy Ewing; CP Lee on the teenage years of Ewan MacColl spent in the ‘Dirty Old Town’ of Salford and Ieuan Franklin and Paul Long examine Philip Donnellan’s film of ‘On The Edge’ and Denis Mitchell’s first film for the BBC about teenagers from 1955.
 There was also a celebration of the Manchester Radio Features Unit – from Olive Shapley to the present day (with producers past and present) and a deconstruction (and ‘live’ recreation) of one of last year’s BBC Radio 2 Olympic Radio Ballads with producer John Leonard, interviewer Vince Hunt and composer Julie Matthews.

-Click here for the full programme Listen to On The Edge Too?
+Click here for the full programme, and here to listen to On The Edge Too?

 On the day we also celebrated the work of student feature makers through the UK and presented Gold, Silver and Bronze Prizes to the winners of the Charles Parker Prize 2013.